tommyguo/blogg/README.md

 Congratulations!
 You've set up your own blog.

 # Start Publishing Posts
 Now you're ready to publish a post.
-Simply head over to `/publish`, log in with the Gmail account that you have granted publishing access, and fill out the fields.
-The `url-slug` field is the URL you want to be able to access your post at: `/post/[url-slug]`.
+Simply head over to `http://localhost:8080/publish` (if you're running in dev mode on your computer) or `http://[VM_IP_ADDRESS]` (if you're running in prod mode on your VM), log in with the Gmail account that you have granted publishing access, and fill out the fields.
+The `url-slug` field is the URL you want to be able to access your post at: `http://[DOMAIN_NAME/IP_ADDRESS]/post/[url-slug]`.
 The `Post Content` field accepts Markdown and converts it into HTML, which is previewed below.
 Here's a helpful cheat sheet for Markdown: [github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 After you publish a post, it will automatically show up on the main page.

 If you ever need to manually interact with the database, for example to edit or delete a post, I recommend [pgAdmin](https://www.pgadmin.org/download/).